 With his Owl Drone & Recon bolt, Sova is able to extract information from deep within enemy positions.
 Especially in Icebox, Sova is twice as effective since he can lineup his Recon Bolt or Shock Bolts and practically land them anywhere.
 Sova’s Ultimate is also a huge asset for post-plant scenarios.

 Almost as competent as Sova, Skye is also a great choice if your playstyle is a little bit more on the aggressive side.
 Skye’s Guiding Lights and Trailblazer are effective abilities to help speed up actions in early rounds.
-Aside from her offensive abilities, Skye can also heal provides an upper hand in dire citations.
+Aside from her offensive abilities and provides an upper hand in dire citations.

 Initially, almost every professional team experimented with the infamous Breach and Jett combo.
 However, the unforgiving close-quarter battles of Icebox withstood all tests & experiments and proved Breach’s inability to create chaos on the map.
 After some recent updates, Breach is now even less capable of creating early-round leads for his team.